CMSgov/bluebutton-web-server/dev-local/README.md

 ### configuring `kion`

 *To run the tools, you must be in a `kion` shell.
-What follows is a way to set up an alias that makes running the correct configuration easier.*
+What follows is a way to set up an alias that makes running the correct configuration easier.
+You can also run `kion stak` or `kion s` and navigate the menus to achieve a similar result.*

 You should already have a `.kion.yaml` in your home directory.
 If not, follow the [local desktop development](https://confluence.cms.gov/spaces/BB2/pages/484224999/Local+Desktop+Development) onboarding docs to set up Cloudtamer/`kion`.